Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: The Cosmic Blazar Population and Gravitational-Wave Backgrounds

 To complete the calculation, we need to estimate the chirp-mass distribution, ${\cal P}({\cal M})$, and the coalescence time, $\tau_{\rm co}$.
-The chirp-mass distribution is estimated from the FSRQ and BL Lac mass functions by assuming a SMBH binary mass-ratio distribution from the Millennium simulation \cite{springel_simulations_2005}, which is plotted in the in bottom panel of Figure \ref{fig:mdist}.
+The chirp-mass distribution is estimated from the FSRQ and BL Lac mass functions by assuming a SMBH binary mass-ratio distribution from the Millennium simulation \citep[e.g.,][]{springel_simulations_2005}, which is plotted in the in bottom panel of Figure \ref{fig:mdist}.
 Cosmological hydrodynamical simulations like Illustris may predict a flatter mass-ratio distribution \citep{kelley_massive_2017}, though we discuss later in \S\ref{sec:results} that such differences in reasonable mass-ratio distributions do not have a significant effect on the GW background amplitude.

-Drawing from the blazar luminosity functions, mass distributions, and mass-ratio distribution of the Millennium simulation, we generate $N=5{\times}10^5$ realizations for both blazar populations.
+Drawing from the blazar luminosity functions, mass distributions, and mass-ratio distribution of the Millennium simulation, we generate $N=5{\times}10^5$ realizations for both blazar subpopulations.
 For each value of $({\cal M},z)$, the coalescence time is then the one corresponding to the longest orbital period that {\it Fermi} probes, which we take to be $P_{\rm orb} = 5 \ {\rm yr}$.
+The reasoning for why the longest orbital period that {\it Fermi} is sensitive to is used for the coalescence time for the sample population as opposed to each sample's respective orbital period is as follows.
+Suppose that $N$ identical binaries (same in mass and redshift) with different periods $P_i < P_{\rm orb}$, are identified in the {\it Fermi} sample.
+The merger rate of this sample binary population is

-For the average binary fraction, we take $\eta = 0.1$, which is motivated by the fraction of blazars that exhibit year-like quasi-periodic behavior \citep{sandrinelli_quasi-periodicities_2018}.
+where $\tau_{\rm co}$ is the coalescence time evaluated at the longest orbital period that {\it Fermi} is sensitive to.
+In other words, because of continuity, the merger rate is simply the number of observed binaries $N$ divided by the time each individual system would be observable as a binary by {\it Fermi}.
+Further details can be found in S18.
+For the average binary fraction, we take $\eta = 0.1$, which is motivated by the fraction of bright blazars that exhibit year-timescale quasi-periodic behavior \citep{sandrinelli_quasi-periodicities_2018}.
 A12 reported a beaming correction factor of $\zeta_{\rm F} \approx 0.001$ for FSRQs, corresponding to their reported average jet tilt angle of $\sim 5^\circ$.
 For BL Lacs, we use $\zeta_{\rm B} \approx 0.0025$, corresponding to A14's reported jet tilt angle of $\sim 10^\circ$.